Sukhoi Su-57: Research and development

 In December 2004, the T-50's conceptual design and shape was complete and approved by the Ministry of Defence; government funding of the programme began in 2005 and drastically increased in 2006 when detailed design was underway.
 On 8 August 2007, Russian Air Force Commander-in-Chief Alexander Zelin was quoted by Russian news agencies that the programme's development stage was complete and construction of the first aircraft for flight testing would begin, with three flyable T-50 prototypes planned to be built by 2009.
 In 2009, the aircraft's design was officially approved.
 The T-50 was named Su-57 in July 2017.

 Since the early stages of the PAK FA programme, Russia sought after foreign partnerships on the project to increase funding for its development and also secure large export orders.
 On 18 October 2007, Russia and India signed a contract for Sukhoi and Hindustan Aeronautics Limited (HAL) to jointly develop a derivative of the PAK FA called the Fifth Generation Fighter Aircraft (FGFA).
 In September 2010, India and Russia agreed on a preliminary design contract where each country was to invest $6 billion; a memorandum of understanding for the preliminary design was signed in December 2010, and the development of the FGFA was expected to take 8–10 years.
 By 2014, however, the Indian Air Force began voicing concerns over performance, cost, and workshare.
-India eventually left the partnership in 2018.
+India found that the aircraft does not meet its requirements and eventually left the partnership in 2018.
+The concerns over the aircraft included the limited stealth characteristics up to the frontal 60° arc, limiting its advantage over fourth-generation fighters, and the lack of supercruise ability – a distinction of other fifth-generation fighters.
+Nevertheless, Sukhoi continued to develop and promote the Su-57 for prospective export customers and marketed the aircraft during the 2019 Langkawi International Maritime and Aerospace Exhibition.
+The export variant, designated Su-57E, was officially unveiled at the MAKS-2019 air show on 28 August 2019.